Elsiewangui/phase-3-project/README.md

 Workflow:

- -Similar to main_menu, it presents options for adding, viewing, updating, or deleting cars
+ -similar to main_menu, it presents options for adding, viewing, updating, or deleting cars

- -Calls the appropriate function based on user choice
+ -calls the appropriate function based on user choice

- -Returns to the main menu when the user selects to go back.
+ -returns to the main menu when the user selects to go back.

 **add_new_car()**